Princess Eugenie: Education and career

 Eugenie began her education at Winkfield Montessori School, which she attended from 1992 to 1993.
 She then joined her sister at Upton House School in Windsor, where she studied until 1995.
-From 1995 to 2001, she attended Coworth Park School (now Coworth Flexlands School), followed by St George’s School near Windsor Castle until 2003.
+From 1995 to 2001, she attended Coworth Park School (now Coworth Flexlands School), followed by St George's School near Windsor Castle until 2003.
 She subsequently boarded at Marlborough College in Wiltshire for five years.
 During her time at Marlborough, Eugenie completed three A-levels, earning 'A' grades in Art and English Literature, and a 'B' in History of Art.
 After taking a gap year, she enrolled at Newcastle University in September 2009, graduating in 2012 with a 2:1 degree in English Literature and Art History.

 In 2013, Eugenie relocated to New York City for a year to work as a benefit auctions manager at the online auction house Paddle8.
-In July 2015, she returned to London to join the contemporary art gallery Hauser & Wirth as an associate director and was promoted to director in 2017.
+In July 2015, she returned to London to join the contemporary art gallery Hauser & Wirth as an associate director, and was promoted to director in 2017.

-In the Channel 5 documentary Beatrice and Eugenie: Pampered Princesses, royal commentator Richard Kay stated that Eugenie received taxpayer-funded security while travelling internationally during her gap year.In January 2022, reports emerged that Princess Eugenie lost her taxpayer-funded police security in 2011, reportedly following an intervention by her uncle, Charles III (then Prince of Wales).
-The decision was driven by concerns over the high cost of providing security for non-working royals.
-During her gap year, Eugenie’s taxpayer-funded security reportedly cost over £100,000.
+In the Channel 5 documentary Beatrice and Eugenie: Pampered Princesses, royal commentator Richard Kay stated that Eugenie received taxpayer-funded security while travelling internationally during her gap year.
+In January 2022, reports emerged that Eugenie lost her taxpayer-funded police security in 2011, reportedly following an intervention by her uncle, Charles III (then Prince of Wales).
+The decision reflected concerns over the high cost of providing security for non‑working royals.
+During her gap year, Eugenie's taxpayer‑funded security reportedly cost more than £100,000.
 Charles considered the expense excessive, as Eugenie and Beatrice were unlikely to take on major royal duties.
 The move is said to have angered the Duke, who argued to the Queen that his daughters should be treated as full members of the royal family.

-In July 2023, Eugenie joined the advisory board of Goals House, a community dedicated to advancing the United Nations’ Sustainable Development Goals.
+In July 2023, Eugenie joined the advisory board of Goals House, a community dedicated to advancing the United Nations' Sustainable Development Goals.